aselshall/rm/hw/class-presentation3.md

 - Is the presentation clear, well-organized, and delivered effectively?
 - Are the questions for feedback well-formulated and conducive to helpful discussion?

+[Download rubric](https://aselshall.github.io/rm/hw/Class%20presentation3%20rubric.docx) that we be used at class for evalluation.

 ### Feedback
 - After your presentation, you will receive feedback from your peers and instructor to help refine your Methods section, ensuring it is robust, feasible, and well-suited to your research question.